 Coconut cupcakes are cute.
-But cakes command attention in a way that cupcakes just can’t muster.
+But a coconut cake commands attention in a way that cupcakes just can’t muster.
 Sort of like that scene in “Bull Durham” where Kevin Costner calls Susan Sarandon cute and her response is “Cute?
 Baby ducks are cute, I HATE cute!
 I want to be exotic and mysterious!”
 I think a lot of cupcakes feel that way.

 We got nothing against cupcakes.
 Especially not the tender, moist, light, perfectly coconut-y cupcakes that this coconut cake recipe is based upon.
 But there’s a time and a place for everything.
 Steph, the blogger at Momofukufor2 responsible for this cake incarnation, seems to share this sentiment, having conjured this stunning coconut layer cake from what was a winsome coconut cupcake recipe.
 Though the cake elicits oohs and aahs and gasps from anyone who beholds it for the first time, yet she’s quick to offer up a kind word for the cuter cupcake creation.
 “This recipe bakes up great as cupcakes as well, but I find cake so much more festive.”
 So do we, Steph.
 So do we.
 Still, if cupcakes are your thing, no judgment here.
 We’ve got your cupcake variation below the recipe.–Renee Schettler Rossi

 Notice those crazy coconut curls on the coconut cake in the photo above?
 (How could you not?!)
 The graceful ribbon-like lengths lend a little ooh la la to cakes and cupcakes alike.
 How’d we get ’em?
 Easy.
-We bought ‘em.
+We bought ’em.
 Just look for natural coconut flakes at your local health-food store.
 Or search for those key words online (or, even easier, click here).